bigcode-project/bigcodebench/README.md

 ## 🐞 Known Issues

 - [ ] Due to [the Hugging Face tokenizer update](https://github.com/huggingface/transformers/pull/31305), some tokenizer may be broken and will degrade the performance of the evaluation.
 Therefore, we set up with `legacy=False` for the initialization.
-If you notice the unexpected change, please try `--tokenizer_legacy` during the generation.
+If you notice the unexpected behaviors, please try `--tokenizer_legacy` during the generation.

 - [ ] Due to the flakes in the evaluation, the execution results may vary slightly (~0.2%) between runs.
 We are working on improving the evaluation stability.